Blobfolio/blob-common/blob-common/docs/SPACETIME.md

 #### Return

-Returns the file's appropriate MIME type or `"application/octet-stream"` if it can't figure it out.
+Returns the file's MIME type or `"application/octet-stream"` if it can't figure it out.

 ## common_readfile_chunked()

 If you are buffering files through PHP, doing it in chunks can greatly reduce the overhead.
-This will read and output the file in 1MB chunks.
+This will read and output a file in 1MB chunks.
+Note: you will still need to send the appropriate headers ahead of calling this function.

 #### Arguments